xiechf974/NeoTec/Neotec-charter.md

 Neotec will initially focus on the following deliverables:
 * Defining abstraction models and APIs that expose dynamic network characteristics (e.g., telemetry, service path metrics, ingress/egress status, and topological information, etc.) in a way that is usable by cloud-native systems for service placement and scaling.

 * Contributing to the YANG2API effort by specifying the semantic and behavioral constructs needed to make IETF YANG models practically consumable via open APIs (e.g., REST, gRPC) in cloud-native environments.
-Designing an extensible shim layer that supports YANG2API, enabling translation of cloud-scale events into actionable network control inputs.
+Designing an extensible shim layer, enabling translation of cloud-scale events into actionable network control inputs.

 * Develop YANG models to provide network controllers with cloud service instance status, dynamic adjustment to network connections and traffic steering policies—whenever cloud services scale up or down.
 These updates allow the network to seamlessly accommodate changes without requiring detailed visibility into internal cloud structures.